-- 1. lead discussion for that application giving a brief summary of the strengths and weaknesses, and then making a recommendation to support, not support or vote - vote on applications when called by the Chair - 3. recommend a budget for applications that are recommended for funding (the draft budget should already be entered in RMS).
+- 1. lead discussion for that application giving a brief summary of the strengths and weaknesses, and then making a recommendation to support or not support - 2. vote on applications when called by the Chair - recommend a budget for applications that are recommended for funding (the draft budget should already be entered in RMS).